vacp2p/rfc-index/README.md

 Each project will maintain initial specifications in separate repositories, which may be considered as a **raw** specification.
 All [Vac](https://vac.dev) **raw** specifications and discussions will live in the Vac subdirectory.
-When projects have reached a rough consensus for a specification living in their repository, the process of updating the status to **draft** may begin in this repository.
+When projects have reached some level of maturity for a specification living in their repository, the process of updating the status to **draft** may begin in this repository.
 Specifications will adhere to [1/COSS](./vac/1/coss.md) before obtaining **draft** status.